 This term was developed in order to simplify the statement of requirements and to simplify checking.
 It relates only to the lamp and does not include the power lost by any ballast, current regulator or control device.
+However, socket outlets for intermittent use such as for floor standing lamps, desk lamps, etc. are not included as it is not possible to control them through the building control process.
 The maximum power of a lamp is usually marked on the fitting as the maximum allowable Wattage.